-The Nursing Assistant Technical Diploma is a 120-hour program which includes skill pre-work, lecture, lab and clinical.
+The Nursing Assistant Technical Diploma is a 120-hour program that includes skill pre-work, lecture, lab and clinical.
 Upon graduation, a student will have completed three credits.
-Orientation will be done during the first class.
+Orientation will be held during the first class session.

-Catalog No Description Credits
+Catalog No. Description Credits

 30-543-300 Nursing Assistant 3

 SEMESTER TOTAL 3

 TOTAL CREDITS 3